Bananz0/Waker/README.md

-# WakeyMatey
+# Waker

-WakeyMatey is your personal wake-up companion, designed to optimize your wake-up routine and ensure you start your day feeling refreshed and revitalized.
+Waker is your personal wake-up companion, designed to optimize your wake-up routine and ensure you start your day feeling refreshed and revitalized.

 ## Features